 ….. a deep, deep bed .…Pink room … yellow sunshine to my right … Erika’s friend Sue is there.
 She has brought flowers … Why does she look so frightened?
 No words come.

 Black sleep ….Thirsty … I smell terrible.
 ‘You smell terrible’, Alan says. … So thirsty … Alan wets my mouth with a pink sponge and I suck … the bed is so deep ……

-My brother is here, and Erika.
+My brother Richard is here, and Erika.
 I can hear them reading out cards.
-What an awful jacket Richard is wearing! …
+What an awful jacket he is wearing! …

 After those first six days when I was only intermittently conscious, my thoughts and my vision began to be less fragmented and the world made sense for longer and longer periods.
 I could not speak - the words still flapped about - but in my head I was lucid.